knee-cola/jekyll-meetup-lecture/README.md

 You might have noticed that a special header is added at the begining of the file.
 This header tells Jekyll which layout needs to be used while bulding the page in question.
 In addition the header contains the page title.

-#### Layouts: how is the HTML generated
+#### Jekyll processing pipeline

 Jekyll processes the HTML from the original content file in the following way:

 * HTML is taken from the original content file (i.e. `about.html`)
-* the layout takes over and wrapps the original HTML into `body`, adds `head`, `navbar` etc
+* the original HTML is then injected into layout, which adds `head`, `navbar` and other shared page elements
-* HTML is saved to the destination file in the `_site` folder
+* the resulting HTML is saved to the destination file in the `_site` folder (i.e. `_site/about.html`)

 ### Introduction to markdown

-After removing the shared HTML into a layout file, our HTML page has become much slimmer.
-Now it contains only the HTML which specific for the it's content.
+After moving the common HTML into a layout file, our HTML page has become much slimmer.
+Now it contains only the HTML which specific for the that page.
 This can however be trimmed down even more.

-Instead of using nasty HTML, we can write out content more clearly in [markdown](https://daringfireball.net/projects/markdown/).
+Instead of using *nasty HTML*, we can write out content more clearly in [markdown](https://daringfireball.net/projects/markdown/).
 [Markdown](https://daringfireball.net/projects/markdown/) is a special language, which is used to write GitHub README pages, and which Jekyll transpiles into plain HTML.

 To use **markdown** we first need to rename our `about.html` to `about.md`, and then change it's content to look something like the following: